energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

 ## General Community Guidelines

 ### 2FA
 Participants can only be allowed access to the Origin-Collaboration repository, if they have two-factor authentication activated for their Github account.
-More information on how to activate two-factor authentication [here](missing-link)
+More information on how to activate two-factor authentication [here](missing-link).

 ### Choosing between Contribution Options
 The most appropriate choice of contribution form, depends on, for one thing, how specific your contribution is.
 Some general guidelines for when to choose which are: